 How do I know the person collected my Tend?

 When your Tendee picks up your Tend, you receive an email.
 Plus, all your old Tends (Sent and Collected/Not Collected) are in your "Earlier Tends and Messages."

 What if there was a Tend for me long before I signed up?

 What if there was a Tend for me long before I added a particular platform to my PiggyBank?

 The process for Adding a Place sometimes seems to take more steps than I expect, like Twitter and Reddit for example.
 How come?

 It would be a slightly smoother experience if TendOrama connected directly to those sites/apps through their APIs.
 As background, an API (Application Programming Interface) is a gateway that sites and apps can make available to other apps/sites to get access to their database.
 APIs are handy but have risks.

 One concern is that going through other sites'/apps' APIs puts a lot of power in the hands of those other sites/apps.

 If they see TendOrama as a threat to their revenue, they could block TendOrama anytime and then you would have a very crummy experience.

 While we're friendly and not very profit-driven, and we want to make sure everyone including other sites and apps benefits from TendOrama, we don't love the idea of being at other people's mercy.
-Maybe everyone isn't as open as us... who knows?
+Maybe everyone isn't as friendly as us... who knows?

-Anyway we don't want to risk having your access to TendOrama blocked if we can help it.
+Anyway we don't want to risk having TendOrama's capabilities blocked if we can help it.